 2. Find your airline’s Contract of Carriage

 Instead, go to your airline’s website and find the link to their Contract of Carriage.
 You can usually find it amongst the tiny links at the bottom of the website.
-Here are a few examples:
+Here are examples from Delta and United:

 3. Find the section about changes in flight schedules and refunds

 Once you’ve found the Contract of Carriage, search for the section that has to do with flight changes and cancellations.
 Usually, they’ll have a clause that says you’re entitled to a refund if your flight time was changed by more than a specified time.
-For Delta, that period of time is 90 minutes, for example.
+For example, suppose your flight departure time was changed from 8:30 AM to 10:30 AM.
+For Delta, that period of time is 90 minutes.
 Make note of this clause!

 4. Wait for your flight to be rescheduled or canceled